 Ohio's College Credit Plus (CCP) lets your child earn college and high school credits at the same time.
 Students may take college courses from colleges and/or universities while still in grades 7th through 12th.
 This program is meant to promote rigorous academic pursuits and to give college-ready students a wide variety of options.
 Taking a CCP course from a public college or university is free, meaning you do not pay for tuition, books, or fees.
 Taking classes at a private college or university may result in limited costs.
 The designated points of contact are your counselors at Big Walnut High School or Middle School.
-Application and testing deadlines must be met to participate in CCP.
-CCP students must participate in any mandated state testing appropriate to their grade level.
-For additional information, contact the School Counseling office.
+The application deadline and high school GPA/testing requirements must be met to participate in CCP.
+College Credit Plus students must participate in any mandated state testing appropriate to their grade level.
+For additional information, contact the BWHS School Counseling office.